Binge Culture Space Project

 Binge Culture's networks:

 Below is a list of some of the incredible artists from NZ and around the world we already have a relationship with.
-Many of these people have already expressed an interest in utilising this space, or expressed that they would be more likely to visit Wellington if a space like this existed.
+Many of these people have already expressed an interest in utilising this space, on an ongoing or temporary basis.